Whitecar Rental Terms & Conditions

 - If you hold a licence issued by a country other than the UK, you have ensured that this licence entitles you to legally drive the type of vehicle you are renting, in the UK.

-- You have no more than 6 penalty points on your licence, and have fully disclosed any and all penalty points to us.
+- Have no more than 6 points on your licence, and these points must only be for TS or SP offences.
+You must fully disclose any and all penalty points to us.

 - To the best of your knowledge, you have no medical conditions, which could affect your legal entitlement or ability to drive.